 Mycenae is the site where a mysterious late bronze-age civilization rose from nowhere around 1900 BCE, flourished mostly in the Peloponnese peninsula, and then disappeared suddenly around 1100 BCE.
 Whatever little we know about the Mycenaean civilization is fascinating.

 The Mycenaean kingdoms were a loose confederation of city-states, each of which was ruled by a king.
 The center of the Mycenaean civilization was the city-state of Mycenae.
 According to a myth, Perseus, a son of Zeus and Danae, founded Mycenae.
 Mycenae was also the capital of legendary King Agamemnon, who defeated Troy.
 Homer refers to the Mycenaean people as Achaeans.

-The Mycenaeans were believed to be an Indo-European people, who migrated from the north and established settlements in Peloponnese.
+The Mycenaeans were believed to be Indo-European people, who migrated from the north and established settlements in Peloponnese.
 Although the Mycenaeans eventually conquered Minoans of Crete, they had an amicable relationship with the Minoans for a long time.
 Many aspects of the Mycenaean culture was influenced by the Minoans.
 When the Mycenaean disappeared abruptly in 1100 BCE, Greece plunged into dark ages.

 The was site was discovered in the 1870s by the German businessman and amateur archaeologist Heinrich Schliemann who was already famous for discovering the city of Troy.

 The site is on a hill and the ruins are visible from a distance.

 Views from the Mycenae citadel

 A massive wall known as the Cyclopean Wall surrounded the Mycenae citadel.
 The wall was named after the mythical giants from Asia known as Cyclopes.
 According to a legend, Perseus, the founder of Mycenae, employed Cyclopes to build the massive wall enclosing the citadel.

-Built around 13th century BCE, the Lion Gate is the entrance to the citadel at Mycenae and part of the Cyclopean Wall that surrounds it.
-The sculpture on the lintel of the gate has a pillar flanked by two headless lions.
-It is believed that the original sculpture had the metal heads on the lions.
+Built around 13th century BCE, the Lion Gate is the entrance to the citadel at Mycenae and attached to it is the Cyclopean Wall.
+The sculpture above the lintel of the gate has a pillar flanked by two headless lions.
+It is believed that the original sculpture had the heads of lions made of metal.

 Grave Circle A